How to use AirPods as a spying device

 - Then activate Live Listen in Control Center.

 - Aim your phone at what you want to hear, just like those wacky directional microphones they use on spy shows.

 - Voila!
-Audio gets piped into your AirPods, so you can hear people from across the room.
-You can even listen to music at the same time, with one AirPod playing mono music and the other one playing the mono Live Listen feed.
+Audio gets piped into your AirPods, so you should hear people from across the room.
+Moreover, you can listen to music simultaneously, with one AirPod playing music and the other playing Live Listen’s feed.